 Coughing is a way for your body to get rid of harmful things in your lungs.
 But coughing too much can be bad, too.
 If you’ve had a cough that’s gone on for what feels like forever, you might have a serious condition called chronic bronchitis.

 That’s when the air tubes in your lungs called bronchi get irritated and inflamed, and you have coughs for at least 3 months a year for 2 years in a row.
 It’s a long-term illness that keeps coming back or never fully goes away.
 It’s a type of chronic obstructive pulmonary disease (COPD).
+The other type is emphysema.

 Chronic bronchitis fills your airways with thick mucus.
 The small hairs that normally move phlegm out of your lungs are damaged.
 That makes you cough.
 As the disease goes on, it’s harder for you to breathe.